owen-bd/Data-Visualisation-Templates/README.md

 # DataVisualisationTemplates
-A Collection of Templates for Data Visualisation
+A Collection of Templates for Data Visualisation:

 * Bar Charts
 * Dot Plots